• Skip to primary navigation

 Ingredients With Zest

-To make these beautiful gluten-free lemon poppy seed muffins, you’ll need to shop for a few key ingredients, all which you can get at Sprouts.
+To make these beautiful gluten-free lemon poppy seed muffins, you’ll need to shop for a few key ingredients, all of which you can get at Sprouts.

 So Delicious® Coconutmilk Yogurt Alternative: Yogurt offers the best and easiest way to make your lemon poppy seed muffins moist and creamy.
 I use So Delicious yogurt alternatives anytime a recipe calls for yogurt.